linode/docs/docs/guides/kubernetes/how-to-setup-a-private-docker-registry-with-lke-and-object-storage/index.md

 published: 2020-03-26
 modified_by:
   name: Leslie Salazar
-title: "How to Set Up a Private Docker Registry with Linode Kubernetes Engine and Object Storage"
+title: "How to Set Up a Private Docker Registry"
-h1_title: "Setting Up a Private Docker Registry with Linode Kubernetes Engine and Object Storage"
+h1_title: "How to Set Up a Private Docker Registry with LKE and Object Storage"
 contributor:
   name: Leslie Salazar
   link: https://github.com/leslitagordita/